-The Contractor and Subcontractors=personnel shall not harass wildlife, migratory birds or unduly disturb fish.
-Fishing and hunting is prohibited by contractor/employees and department staff on the route of Phase III.
-Any contravention of environmental requirements or government regulations, including employee actions accidental or otherwise, resulting in environmental damage shall be reported to DTW without delay.
+The Contractor and Subcontractors=personnel shall not harass wildlife, migratory birds or fish.
+Fishing, hunting and trapping is prohibited by contractor/employees and department staff on the route of Phase III.
+Any contravention of environmental requirements or government regulations, including employee actions accidental or otherwise, resulting in environmental damage shall be reported to DTW and the appropriate regulatory authority without delay.
 The Contractor shall be responsible for all costs associated with clean-up, and/or restorative measures as may be directed by DTW, or by provincial or federal agencies through the Owner.